 What saddens me the most is the pain I know each heart is feeling, the questions of “what’s wrong with ME?” to the question of “why am I not enough or worth it?”.
 My reply has always been “it’s not about you.”.
 The truth is it has nothing to do with the partner being cheated on and everything to do with the partner lying, cheating and dishonoring their relationship.
 That’s a very tough pill to swallow.
 In a woman’s mind, even just looking at another woman too long by their husband translates into – something is wrong with me.
 Whether it’s weight, looks, not having your “game” face on perfectly everyday ( makeup), being run ragged from raising children or a career, we immediately feel inadequate and unloved.
 We all want to be the center of our husband’s view.
 Now, I’m not saying it’s only men, this is just from the view on my side of the fence.

 My sadness also comes from viewing and hearing the tragic filings for divorce, children left with one parent, suicide and lastly- denial by the guilty party.
+In such situations, you can tale the help of the Complete Guide to the Divorce Mediation Process in Maryland, which will help you to come up with the best solution for the problems and challenges faced.
 God can’t open your eyes to the hurt and destruction you are causing while you are still craving the momentary fleshly pleasure that fades like a mist into the darkness.

 Top 6 things your behavior causes your spouse/significant other that you need to know: